FIWARE/ops.Fuel-main-dev/README.md

 Finally, Puppet is the deployment service and through MCollective agents are performed specific tasks like hard drives clearing, network connectivity probing on the discovered nodes.

 ## Features Implemented
-The version 3.0 of OPS-Deploy is based on the stable branch of Fuel by Mirantis version 6.1 [7].
-It installs OpenStack Juno release 2014.2.2 (2014.1.1-5.1) on Ubuntu 14.04.
+The version 4.0 of OPS-Deploy is based on the stable branch of Fuel by Mirantis version 7.0 [7].
+It installs OpenStack Kilo release 2015.1.0-7.0 on Ubuntu 14.04.

 The previous monitoring components are now installed by plugins.
 Currently are available the following plugins: